d12frosted/elpa-mirror/gnu/consult-readme.txt

   ┌────
   │ (consult-customize
+  │  consult--source-bookmark consult--source-file-register
-  │  consult--source-bookmark consult--source-recent-file
+  │  consult--source-recent-file consult--source-project-recent-file
-  │  consult--source-project-recent-file :preview-key (kbd "M-."))
+  │  :preview-key (kbd "M-."))
   └────

   Sources can be added directly to the `consult-buffer-source' list for